lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Use printouts of the lesson material during teaching, or alternatively use a second device (tablet or laptop) on which you can view your notes.
 Consider the use of a timer for exercises: they help keep yourself honest when you tell learners they have 5 minutes for an exercise.
-Sometimes a question or a "what ifs?" comes up that you'd like to address but need some time to sort through.
+Sometimes a question or a "what if?" comes up that you'd like to address but need some time to sort through.
 Collect these, for example on sticky notes or ask learners to add them to a shared online document that they all can edit.
 This way, you can think about these while learners are doing exercises and answer them afterwards.
 You then don't disrupt the flow of the lesson while still showing that you take the learner's questions seriously.